Indonesian National Police: Uniform

 Ceremonial and service uniform are equipped with gorget paches (officially called "Monogram").
 Higher officers (Brigadier General above) wear red while the rest wear dark brown.

 Field and service uniform are equipped with office badge on left sleeve, and corps badge on the right sleeve.
-Officer with command held wears his/her office badge (Lencana Tanda Jabatan) on the right pocket and usually carries baton (called tongkat komando) while others don't.
+Officer with command held wears his/her DUI (Lencana Tanda Jabatan) on the right pocket of the dress or service uniform and usually carries baton (called tongkat komando) while others don't.